ABestteti/SQLDataModeler/README.md

 Please, fell free to send your comments on these scripts, as well as suggestions to new ones.

-Please, note that thare are some scripts in this repository that are shipped with Oracle SQL Data Moduler.</br> Here is the list the new sripts that I created:
+Please, note that thare are some scripts in this repository that are shipped with Oracle SQL Data Moduler.</br> Here is the list of new sripts that I created:
 # Custom Design Rules:
 - FK without index
 - Index with invalid name
+- Tables without primary key

 # Custom Transformation Scripts:
 - Create index on FK